AD-Vega/rtl-power-fftw/README.md

    -s <bytes>,  --buffer-size <bytes>
      Size of read buffers (leave it unless you know what you are doing).

    -T,  --strict-time
      End measurement when the time set with --time option is up, regardless of gathered samples.

    -t <seconds>,  --time <seconds>
      Integration time in seconds (incompatible with -n).

+   --buffers <buffers>
+     Number of read buffers (don't touch unless running out of memory).

    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.